junxit/us-congress-bills-113/metadata.md

 - 2014-01-14 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 113-326.
 - 2014-01-14 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 113-326.
 - 2014-01-14 — The title of the measure was amended.
 Agreed to without objection.
+- 2014-01-15 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.